quadvvvv/ModelEarth-feed/README.md

 Place your name here if your working on an update.

 1.)
-Marco: Prevent .js and .css from being renamed whenever building.
-Even better, save two additional files (called feedplayer.js and feedplayer.css) without the number appended and use those names in the root index.html page.
+Marco: When running Yarn Build, use vite-plugin-copy.js to save a copy of the index-[code].js and index-[code].css as files in (dist/assests) as feedplayer.js and feedplayer.css (without the code appended).
+We'll use the two feedplayer files in the feed/index.html page and in externally embedded widgets.

 2.)
 Fanyi: Update the code to display images within the video sequence.